etcd-io/website/content/en/docs/v2.3/upgrade_2_3.md

 ### Upgrade Procedure

-This example details the  upgrade of a three-member v2.2 ectd cluster running on a local machine.
+This example details the  upgrade of a three-member v2.2 etcd cluster running on a local machine.

 #### 1. Check upgrade requirements.